 All previous tests for your site are stored so you can easily track improvements over time.

-Read how to use it well at this link.
+Read how to use Pingdom in this article from Kinsta.

 Google page speed insights

 Of course Google has their own speed testing tool.

 The best thing about this test is that they give you a very useful guide to HOW to improve your score.
 It pays to follow this advice; it is Google, after all.

 Google also has a separate test for mobile devices, the Google Mobile Website Speed Testing Tool.